WattsUp/CppProjectTemplate/readme.md

 * `tools`     Helper code such as check coding conventions script

 ### Projects ###
-* `project-installer` installer executable which sets up directories, variables, etc.
+* `project-installer` Installer executable which sets up directories, variables, etc.
 * `project-fractal`   Application to draw a fractal to the console

 ## Adapting ##